When can I start?

 We recommend that students who are new to yoga try an Intro to Yoga class to learn the basics.

-Evening Candlelight Yoga is a great class for beginners to advanced students.
+Any Gentle class is wonderful for beginners.
 This is a soft practice, focused on quieting the mind and relaxing the body in preparation for blissful rest.

 Students of all fitness levels with the desire for a moderately paced yoga class for stress reduction and relaxation will enjoy our Basic Hatha Yoga or Yin/Slow Vinyasa Yoga .